Step-by-Step Guide: How Ob-gyn Practices Can Access HHS Federal Relief Funds

 - You will be required to agree to the Terms and Conditions for COVID-19 Testing and Treatment

-The Health Resources and Services Administration (HRSA) will begin sending reimbursements in mid-May 2020.
+The Health Resources and Services Administration (HRSA) began sending reimbursements in mid-May 2020.

 For more information, visit the HHS website.